-The ALBWG also advises that the relationships between catch or effort, and SPR are expected to change if recruitment and/or fleet selectivity change substantially in the future.
-The analysis is based on the historical (1994 - 2021) conditions in the 2023 assessment.
-The results may not be useful if future stock conditions differ substantially from those described in the 2023 assessment.
+The ALBWG advised that the relationships between catch or effort and SPR are expected to change if recruitment and/or fleet selectivity change substantially in the future.
+The analysis is based on the historical (1994 - 2021) conditions in the 2023 assessment and if the stock conditions are very different in the future, the analysis may not be useful.
 The ALBWG therefore recommends that the fleet-specific catch and effort reduction per unit of SPR estimated in the analysis be thought of as approximate and illustrative, and will likely need to be reevaluated if SSB falls below the threshold or limit reference points, as this may be an indication of exceptional circumstances.

 The ALBWG found that all fleet groups exhibited strong relationships between catch and SPRs.
 For the longline fleet groups, catch was highly negatively correlated with fleet-specific SPR.
-For illustration, the relationships between fleet-specific SPRs and seasonal fleet-specific catch in weight (Fig. 1) show that catches would have to be reduced by 901 - 1,473 mt, depending on the fleet group, in order to increase fleet-specific SPR by 1%pt (%pt is the arithmetic difference between two percentages) and lower fishing impacts.
+For illustration, the fleet-specific SPRs and seasonal fleet-specific catch in weight as explanatory variables, indicated that catches would have to be reduced by 901 - 1,473 mt, depending on the fleet group, in order to increase fleet-specific SPR by 1%pt (i.e., lower fishing impact and fishing mortality) (Fig. 1).
 Those fleet groups with higher catch (mt) per unit of change in SPR have a lower impact on the female SSB per unit of catch in weight.
 The fishing impact on SSB per unit of catch depends on the ages and sex ratios of fish (i.e., removing male fish do not impact SPR) caught by the fleet group.
 For example, the USLL, which catches both the largest fish and the highest proportions of male fish, shows the highest catch (mt) per unit of change in SPR among all fleet groups (Fig. 1).

-Similar to the longline fleet groups, the surface fleet groups (JPPL and EPOSF) also showed that their fleet-specific catch is highly correlated with the fleet-specific SPR.
+Similar to the longline fleet groups, the surface fleet groups (JPPL and EPOSF) also showed that their fleet-specific catch was highly correlated with the fleet-specific SPR.
 However, the relationships between catch and SPRs for the surface fleet groups were slightly more variable and uncertain than for the longline fleet groups.
-This variability occurs because the surface fleet groups catch predominantly juvenile fish (Ages 2 - 4) and are more sensitive to changes in recruitment and availability.
-Interestingly, our results also show that catches of both fleet groups would have to be reduced by similar amounts in order to increase SPR by 1%pt (Fig. 1).
+This was because the surface fleet groups caught predominantly juvenile fish (Ages 2 - 4) and were more sensitive to changes in recruitment and availability.
+Interestingly, results indicated that catches of both fleet groups would have to be reduced by similar amounts in order to increase SPR by 1%pt (Fig. 1).
 In addition, it was noted that the JPPL fleet group exhibited a stronger relationship between effort and skipjack catch, as compared to albacore catch.
+This was likely due to skipjack being the primary target species for this fishery.